 Liberia Our Story

-Amani Liberia is a sewing and business-training project for women in Liberia.
-The project serves a two-fold purpose.
-First, Amani gives women the opportunity to improve skills such as purchasing, bookkeeping, quality control, management and design.
-Second, Amani aims to sow seeds of peace in the hearts of the women as they grow in community and faith together.
+Amani Liberia is a sewing and business-training program for women and men in Liberia.
+This location serves a two-fold purpose.
+First, Amani Liberia gives community members an opportunity to improve skills in stitching, bookkeeping, quality control, management and design.
+Second, Amani Liberia aims to sow seeds of peace in the hearts of women and men as they grow in community and faith together.

 In 1989, pain and loss gripped Liberia as civil conflict broke out.
-Becky Chinchen, an American working to develop Liberia, was forced to flee with her family a few years after that.
+Becky Chinchen, an American missionary working in Liberia was forced to flee with her family a few years after that.

-In 2011, God’s peace for families and communities came full circle with the opening of Amani Liberia in the rural community of Yekepa, Liberia.
+In 2011, holistic peace was extended to families and communities through the opening of Amani Liberia in the rural community of Yekepa, Liberia.
 Amani Liberia today celebrates the peace that transcends all of life’s difficulties and circumstances.